 With regards to studying cyber security, “the associates and bachelors’ programs (at SNHU) specifically show students how to create a go-to resource of materials for staying current,” said Kinsey.
 “At SNHU, we can help teach students how to maintain their skills and professional habits throughout their careers to help make staying current easier.”

 Starting with a degree in cyber security is a great way to do this.
 Take advantage of certification opportunities to add to your skills while in school and after.
 Be a lifelong learner.
 Talk to your professors in every class and ask which certifications they recommend.

 With the level of versatility in the field of cyber security, there is truly a good fit for everyone interested in this dynamic field.
-If you enjoy keeping up with changes in technology, researching trends and assessing a business’ potential for risk, a degree in cyber security could take you to the next level in your career.
+If you enjoy keeping up with technological changes, researching trends and assessing a business’s potential for risk, a degree in cyber security could take you to the next level in your career.

-“All past education and work experience aids in problem solving, gaining perspective of a situation and eliminating potential solutions in favor of the best solutions for the situation,” Kinsey said.
+“All past education and work experience aid in problem-solving, gaining perspective of a situation and eliminating potential solutions in favor of the best solutions for the situation,” Kinsey said.
 Whatever your past, cyber security could well be your future.